cocos/cocos-docs/en/publish/publish-cocosplay.md

 1. Load the game package as a file from the specified location (The game loadType is **File**).

-    - Copy the `.cpk` file generated after the build to the device directory, if it is copied to the `sdcard` directory of device, you need to create a new folder (For example named `cocosplay`) in the `sdcard` directory and copy the `.cpk` file to the `cocosplay` folder.
+    - Copy the `.cpk` file generated after the build to the device directory, if it is copied to the internal storage directory of device, you need to create a new folder (For example named `cocosplay`) in the internal storage directory and copy the `.cpk` file to the `cocosplay` folder.
     - Select **File** in the **loadType** of the game configuration page.
     - Fill in the path to the `cocosplay` folder where the `.cpk` file is placed in the **path** option.
 Such as `cocosplay/game.cpk`.
     - Click on **Save** after the configuration is complete, then click on **Start Game** to open the game.